The Temp (film): Plot

 Peter Derns is a recently divorced father and executive for a baked goods company in Portland, Oregon, who has just been released from a clinic after being treated for paranoia.
 On his first day back at work, he is upset to find that his company has been taken over by a major food conglomerate who are making cutbacks.
 Peter's ruthless boss and supervisor, Charlene Towne, demands a complete report by Peter on a new product the following day.
 When Peter's personal assistant, Lance, is unavailable, he frets that he will never make the deadline.
 But to Peter's good fortune, the company assigns him a temp worker, an attractive young Stanford graduate named Kris Bolin.

 Kris quickly endears herself to Peter by solving product issues and proving herself unflaggingly loyal and quick-witted.
 Simultaneously, various people around the office meet with unfortunate "accidents", beginning when Lance is maimed by a paper shredder, forcing him to take an extended leave of absence.
 Peter's workplace rival, Jack Hartsell, is subsequently found dead from a wasp sting in his stalled car on the Marquam Bridge, while Roger Jasser, the vice president of the company, is later found hanging in his office in an apparent suicide.
 Each of these successive deaths give Peter unearned promotions in the company.
-When Peter inquires about why Kris would take such a low-earning position given her educational background, she tells him she prefers to work temp jobs in order to see how she fits within the company, and that she has yet to find the "right fit."
-In conversation, Kris explains that a photo of a man and child on her desk is her estranged husband, Mark, and daughter, Lizzy.
+When Peter inquires about why Kris would take such a low-earning position given her educational background, she tells him she prefers to work temp jobs in order to see how she fits within the company and that she has yet to find the "right fit."
+In conversation, Kris explains that a photo of a man and child on her desk is her estranged husband Mark,and daughter Lizzy.

-After Peter refuses Kris's advances for a sexual relationship, he finds himself the subject of various professional troubles that threaten his career.
+After Peter refuses Kris' advances for a sexual relationship, he finds himself the subject of various professional troubles that threaten his career.
 Believing he is being sabotaged and gaslit, Peter suspects his old friend from a rival company, Brad Montroe, as well as Charlene, whom he theorizes may be trying to save her career by destroying his; he also suspects Kris.
-Peter begins researching Kris's past with the help of Sara Meinhold, another secretary, and discovers that Kris's former boss died mysteriously.
+Peter begins researching Kris' past with the help of Sara Meinhold, another secretary and discovers that Kris's former boss Ted Fine died mysteriously.
 He also learns that Kris never attended Stanford.
-Peter confronts her, but she denies his accusations.
+Peter confronts her but she denies his accusations.
 The following morning, Peter is shunned in the office after someone frames him for leaking confidential company information.
-However, Kris comes to his aid by accepting responsibility for the "computer error," which earns Peter's promotion to vice president and Kris's promotion to marketing executive.
+However, Kris comes to his aid by accepting responsibility for the "computer error," which earns Peter's promotion to vice president and Kris' promotion to marketing executive.